Shangyu Zhejiang, China Travel Guide

 Taxis and ride-sharing apps provide convenient and flexible transportation options in Shangyu.
 Licensed taxis are typically green or yellow, with a roof light and meter.

-For foreign tourists, direct vehicle rental options are restricted because of licensing requirements.
-China mandates a Chinese person driver's license, and International Driving Permits are not recognized.
+For foreign tourists, direct vehicle rental options are constrained by licensing requirements.
+China mandates someone From china driver's license, and International Driving Permits are not recognized.
 Thus, self-driving a hired car is not a practical option.

-Shangyu's city center, the riverfront promenades along the Cao'e River, and local nature reserves offer pleasant pedestrian-welcoming neighborhoods for walking.
+Shangyu's city center, the riverfront promenades along the Cao'e River, and local nature reserves offer pleasant pedestrian-friendly areas for walking.
 Many downtown attractions are within comfortable walking distance.

 Organizing your departure from Shangyu is as important as planning your arrival.
 Ensure you allow ample time for airport procedures, especially for global flights.
 No specific exit fees or taxes for tourists departing China.